jhudsl/AnVIL_Book_WDL/docs/03-write-wdl.md

 1. **Input** - defines the inputs that the task expects and their types.
 1. **Command** - uses bash commands to call software tools (e.g., Python) to transform the input data.
-1. **Runtime** - specifies the Docker container in which the workflow will run – we’ll discuss this more in Chapter 4.
+1. **Runtime** - specifies the Docker container in which the workflow will run – we’ll discuss this more in Chapter 5.
 1. **Output** - defines the output variable(s) that the transformed data will be written to.

 The **workflow definition** strings together the workflow’s tasks:

 ![](03-write-wdl_files/figure-docx//1o2XnuMbqWVLf4XrsXolIQ7ulfnMlpJlrUxN0Y8aLIVQ_g28b2946aa7c_7_13.png)<!-- -->

 In this example, the workflow called “MyWorkflowName” calls two tasks (“task_A” and “task_B”).
 The workflow starts with an **input section**, just as the tasks do.
 It then calls each of the tasks, using the output from prior tasks as the inputs for subsequent tasks.
-Finally, workflows often include an **output** section.
+Finally, workflows often include an **output** section (although the example above does not).

 The workflow definition and task scripts can be written in separate WDL scripts or combined into a single script (as shown in this example).

 ## Write a hello-input WDL

 Let's now create a basic WDL!
-This simple "Hello, World!" style workflow will take as input a string, call a single task, and save the output of that task to your workspace bucket.
+This simple "Hello, World!" style workflow will take a string as input, call a single task, and save the output of that task to your workspace bucket.
 The task that is called will run the [Bash](https://swcarpentry.github.io/shell-novice/01-intro.html) `echo` command to print the input string to `stdout`.

 First note that we are using the [WDL 1.0 spec](https://github.com/openwdl/wdl/tree/main/versions).